DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 "Medical workers in #Brussels turn their back on their prime minister as sign of protest to the Covid19 lie & lockdown" https://twitter.com/Sejal92626937/status/1263720252875169792

-["U.S. Field Hospitals Stand Down, Most Without Treating Any COVID-19 Patients"][83] "Army Corps of Engineers mobilized in the U.S., hiring private contractors to build emergency field hospitals around the country."
+"U.S. Field Hospitals Stand Down, Most Without Treating Any COVID-19 Patients" "Army Corps of Engineers mobilized in the U.S., hiring private contractors to build emergency field hospitals around the country."
 Spent $660 Million

-CBS][86]

 #### Military Vaccination